project-akri/akri/docs/udev-configuration.md

 list of discovered device nodes (ie: /dev/video0).
 You tell Akri which device(s) to find by passing [udev rules](https://wiki.archlinux.org/index.php/Udev) into a Configuration.
-Akri has created a [grammar](../agent/src/protocols/udev/udev_rule_grammar.pest) for parsing the rules, expecting them to be formatted according to the [Linux Man pages](https://linux.die.net/man/7/udev).
+Akri has created a [grammar](../agent/src/protocols/udev/udev_rule_grammar.pest) for parsing the rules, expecting them to be formatted according to the [Linux Man pages](https://man7.org/linux/man-pages/man7/udev.7.html).
 While udev rules are normally used to both find devices and perform actions on devices, the Akri udev discovery handler is only interested in finding devices.
-Consequently, the discovery handler will ignore all action operations ("=" , "+=" , "-=" , ":=") and action fields such
-as `TEST` in the udev rules.
-You should only use match operations ("==",  "!=") and fields such as `KERNEL` and `DEVPATH` in your udev rules.
-Additionally, there are some match fields that look up the device hierarchy, such as `SUBSYSTEMS`, that are yet to be supported and are also ignored.
-See the [grammar](../agent/src/protocols/udev/udev_rule_grammar.pest) for the full list of supported fields.
+Consequently, the discovery handler will throw an error if any of the rules contain an action operation ("=" , "+=" , "-=" , ":=") or action fields such as `IMPORT` in the udev rules.
+You should only use match operations ("==",  "!=") and the following udev fields: `DEVPATH`, `KERNEL`, `TAG`, `DRIVER`, `SUBSYSTEM`, `ATTRIBUTE`, `PROPERTY`.
+There are some match fields that look up the device hierarchy, such as `SUBSYSTEMS`, that are yet to be supported and will throw an error if used.
+Support for these will be added soon.

 ## Choosing a udev rule
 To see what devices will be discovered on a specific node by a udev rule, you can use `udevadm`.
 For example, to find